Three-dimensional space: History

-Also during the 19th century came developments in the abstract formalism of vector spaces, with the work of Hermann Grassmann and Giuseppe Peano, the latter of whom first gave the modern definition of vector spaces as an algebraic structure.
+Further development came in the abstract formalism of vector spaces, with the work of Hermann Grassmann and Giuseppe Peano, the latter of whom first gave the modern definition of vector spaces as an algebraic structure.
+The development of matrix mathematics and its application to n-dimensional geometry was made by Arthur Cayley.

 In Euclidean geometry

 Coordinate systems

 In mathematics, analytic geometry (also called Cartesian geometry) describes every point in three-dimensional space by means of three coordinates.
 Three coordinate axes are given, each perpendicular to the other two at the origin, the point at which they cross.
 They are usually labeled x, y, and z.
 Relative to these axes, the position of any point in three-dimensional space is given by an ordered triple of real numbers, each number giving the distance of that point from the origin measured along the given axis, which is equal to the distance of that point from the plane determined by the other two axes.

 Other popular methods of describing the location of a point in three-dimensional space include cylindrical coordinates and spherical coordinates, though there are an infinite number of possible methods.
 For more, see Euclidean space.

 Below are images of the above-mentioned systems.